 Table no. 1 - Overview of the Black Sea Basin eligible areas

 The share of the countries’ eligible territory in the overall programme area, as well as the share of the countries’ population from the eligible territory in the total population of the programme area is shown in the following figures.
-The largest parts of the eligible area lie in the territory of the Russian Federation Türkiye and Ukraine.
+The largest parts of the eligible area lie in the territory of Türkiye and Ukraine.
 The distribution of population is, generally, similar to the share of territory, with few cases where population density changed this pattern (e.g.: Türkiye eligible area has the highest number of inhabitants among the participating countries’ eligible area, however, it does not lead in the share of the eligible territory in the total eligible area.
-The situation is opposite in the case of the Russian Federation, leading in terms of eligible territory, but not of population share as well).